Where We Build

 A largely industrial area in the central portion of Northeast Washington, Ivy City has long faced great challenges.
 It is one of the city’s oldest and smallest communities – and home to a collection of houses dating back more than one hundred years.
 Along its triangular borders are the Amtrak Ivy City Yard/New York Avenue Northeast, Gallaudet University and the Mt.
 Olivet Cemetery.
 The neighborhood is also a short distance from the newly revitalized Atlas District (H Street Northeast), teeming with new restaurants, bars and other businesses.

 Ivy City was the Washington, DC site for the Jimmy & Rosalynn Carter Work Project 2010.

 56th Place, Deanwood

-In the spring of 2013, DC Habitat breaks ground on six new single-family homes at 56th Place and Clay Place in the Deanwood community of Northeast DC.
+In the fall of 2013, DC Habitat breaks ground on six new single-family homes at 56th Place and Clay Place in the Deanwood community of Northeast DC.

 This new development site is near to our previously completed 54-unit development in the same neighborhood.
 These 3-bedroom, 1.5 bath homes will each feature 1-car garages and 1,260 square feet of living space.